mavaddat/microsoft-graph-docs-contrib/api-reference/v1.0/resources/security-dnsevidence.md

 Namespace: microsoft.graph.security

-A dns that is reported in the alert as evidence.
+A DNS that is reported in the alert as evidence.

 Inherits from [alertEvidence](../resources/security-alertevidence.md).